 The plant’s growth occurs throughout spring and summer, while the plant flowers between summer and fall.

 Flowers are waxy, star-shaped, creamy white, and appear in clusters called umbels due to their groups resembling an umbrella.

 One cluster can have 20-30 flowers, which can vary in color depending on the Hoya variety.

 Besides, the flowers have a strong and musky fragrance that can lure pollinators like butterflies and bees.

 Soon, the flowers are replaced by spindle-shaped pods that contain seeds.

 Toxicity of Hoya Pachyclada

 Your pets and kids can enjoy playing around with this plant without toxicity or poisonous risk.
-However, it would be a safe practice not to let them come in contact with its milky/white sap.

 Even ASPCA has not listed this plant on its list of toxic plants on its website.